-In 2021, the CEDC presidency is held by the Republic of Croatia.
+In 2023, the CEDC Presidency is held by the Czech Republic.

 The Czech Republic holds the CEDC Presidency in 2023, at a time of the ongoing war in Ukraine.
 Despite the challenges posed by the launch of the Russian aggression against Ukraine in 2022, the previous Austrian Presidency successfully guided us through the past year thanks to its hard work, proactive approach and ambitious efforts.

 As the presiding country, the Czech Republic will emphasize topics and issues in line with the CEDC vision approved by CEDC Ministers of Defence in December 2022.
 The efforts of the Czech Presidency will build on 12 years of partnership within CEDC.
 Overall, the Czech Republic will focus on the continuation of existing projects, identification of synergies in strategic coordination regarding EU agenda, exchange of experience at expert level in areas of common interest and, last but not least, continuous outreach to the Western Balkans region.
 The Czech Presidency also plans to further discuss ways how to support Ukraine.

 Practical cooperation has a long tradition within CEDC.
 The Czech CEDC Presidency continues in this direction, its programme include several events dedicated to deepening ties between CEDC countries and its Western Balkans partners such as logistics courses, Emergency Response Awareness Course (ERAC) organised by Austria, or STEINFELD Exercise 2023, carried out by Austria´s Military Academy.